High Risk Percutaneous Coronary Intervention (CHIP)

 Advanced PCI techniques used during CHIP

-Advanced PCI techniques used during CHIP include rotational, orbital and laser atherectomy (shaves away plaque from the vessel wall, especially calcified plaque), specialized antegrade and retrograde chronic total occlusion (CTO) approaches and complex bifurcation stenting.
+Advanced PCI techniques used during CHIP include rotational, orbital and laser atherectomy (shaves away plaque from the vessel wall, especially calcified plaque), specialized antegrade and retrograde coronary artery chronic total occlusion (CTO) approaches and complex bifurcation stenting.
 After receiving CHIP, patients often experience dramatic improvement in symptoms, improved quality of life and less re-admissions to the hospital.

 A number of factors may lead to a patient being considered high-risk and a candidate for CHIP including: